ryanwoconnor/faq.twin.villas/beebebnb.md

 No cars are allowed to be left parked in the driveway, or on the street in front of the house, after checkout time.

+### Checkout Instructions

+Our checkout instructions are hopefully simple, but please let us know if you have any questions.

+* Wash all dishes prior to departure.
+Do not leave **any** dishes in the dishwasher when you leave.
+Specifically please do not start the dishwasher when you leave.
+* Do not strip the beds, our cleaners will take care of that.
+* Place any towels or other laundry in the laundry room downstairs.
+* Place all trash and recycling in the bins outside when you leave.
+Blue is for recycling, grey is for trash.
+* No cars are allowed to be left parked in the driveway, or on the street in front of the house, after checkout time.

 ### FAQ

 1. How do I turn on the Stove?